zekaryas1/portfolio/content/featured/UiChallenges/index.md

   - HeroIcons
 ---

-A collection of dashboard ui challenges, with goal to build interactive ,beautiful and responsive websites.
+A collection of dashboard UI challenges created with the aim of building websites that are interactive, beautiful, and responsive.
+I designed the challenges to help me push the boundaries of front-end development and showcase my skills in creating exceptional user experiences.